Nexmo/stitch-js-quickstart/docs/6-enable-screen-share.md

   conversation.media.update({ screenshare: true});
   ```

   This will enable screen share with all the screen share option allowed by Chrome (screen, window or tab).
-What happens with Firefox though?

   If you want to enable the screen share with only part of the option you can call enable and pass the option you want.